A Clear Path to Concurrency in Swift 6.2

 How It All Works Together

-- Single-threaded execution: default
+- Single-threaded by default: